 La Rochelle France©2014—Photo taken by Cheryl Marie Hansen

-Grading: Students will be graded on: (1) class participation, including speaking, writing, listening and reading activities which will be monitored—20%, (2) careful preparation of materials and completion of homework assignments and online workbook.
-I will check them weekly during the semester—15%, (3) three quizzes—30%, (4) midterm assessment—10%, (5) two writing assessments—10%, (6) final exam—15%.
+Grading: Students will be graded on: (1) class participation, including speaking, writing, listening and reading activities which will be monitored—20%, (2) careful preparation of materials and completion of homework assignments and MyFrenchLab online workbook.
+I will check them weekly during the semester—15%, (3) four quizzes—30%, (4) midterm assessment reading—10%, (5) midterm writing assessment—10%, (6) final exam—15%.
 The final exam will include speaking, writing and reading activities.

-Please consult the course schedule for exam and oral presentation dates at my web site: www.weber.edu/cmhansen and in Canvas course assignments.
+Please consult the course schedule for exam and oral presentation dates on Canvas.

 Course Objectives: To introduce students to the French language and to help them become more proficient in reading, writing, speaking and listening.
 Students will also be given the opportunity to practice the language in a range of contexts likely to be encountered in the French culture.